-- 1. The foregoing is a transcription of an audiocassette Harold made for his daughter Myrtle in the late 1970s, edited by Evan Gamblin in Nov 2001 and 2018. - 2.
+- 1. The foregoing is a transcription of an audiocassette Harold made for his daughter Myrtle in the late 1970s, edited by Evan Gamblin in Nov 2001. - 2.
 This material is copyright ©2001 Evan Gamblin & Myrtle Bannister.
 Unauthorized reproduction in any form without prior permission is prohibited. - 3.
 The transcript was edited mainly to rearrange it in chronological order, with section headings added. - 4.
-The place names Harold mentions were readily identifiable from the Michelin maps #4059 Nord and #4062 Pas de Calais. - 5.
+In almost all cases, the place names Harold mentions were readily identifiable from the Michelin maps #4059 Nord and #4062 Pas de Calais.
+Names not so far identifiable are shown within quotation marks. - 5.
 Explanatory notes are included within square brackets. - 6.
 For some insight into what Harold meant when he said "some memories are very, very sad", see: